drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - Contribution is not necessarily just code contribution but contribution is organizing sprints,camps, meet ups, documentation, manual testing, design review, UX but here we are going to talk mainly about code contribution.

 ## IRC
+Note:
+- How many people in the audience use IRC?
+As you know that Drupal lives on IRC and our day to day interaction occur in IRC related to issues in the issue queue .
+For a new contributor, it is hard to know that there is an IRC unless someone tell them there is IRC channels that they can join and ask question/have discussion.

 ## How do I use IRC?
+Note:
+- Concern for many of the user is - How do I connect to IRC, what channels should I be in?

 ## Difficult to keep up on IRC
+Note:
+- There is no indication of "this" user is typing so there are 3 people talking together and for example I am asking with someone else.
+All this get very confusing.

 ## No scroll back
+Note:
+- There is no scroll back or history in IRC so if there was an interesting conversation and if we aren't there then we don't know about it not that we want to know but sometimes we do.

 ## Setting up bouncer costs money
 Note:
- - Setting up bouncer costs money and it requires technical steps to set it up
+ - Setting up bouncer costs money and it requires technical steps to set it up.
+ Although it's easier later once you have set it up but initially it takes time money.